jsherling/classic-blog/_authors/hardy.md

 layout: authors
 short_name: hardy
 name: Thomas Hardy
-position: Author
+position: Guest Author
 ---

-Thomas Hardy is an English novelist and poet.
-A Victorian realist in the tradition of George Eliot, he is influenced both in his novels and in his poetry by Romanticism, including the poetry of William Wordsworth.
+Thomas Hardy is an English novelist and poet.<!--more--> A Victorian realist in the tradition of George Eliot, he is influenced both in his novels and in his poetry by Romanticism, including the poetry of William Wordsworth.
 He is highly critical of much in Victorian society, especially on the declining status of